Vivekananda Global University

 Vivekananda Global University is a private university located in Jaipur, Rajasthan in India.
 It was established under the Act No.11/2012 of the Government of Rajasthan.

 VGU is recognised by All India Council for Technical Education, Bar Council of India, Association of Indian Universities, University Grants Commission (UGC) New Delhi, Council of Architecture, Ministry of Skill Development and Entrepreneurship, Ministry of Rural Development and Pharmacy Council of India.

 About

-The University was founded by the Bagaria Education Trut in year 2012.
-With accreditations such as NAAC Grade A+, QS World University Rankings - Asia 2025 (Band 681-700), and ICAR, the university is recognized as one of the fastest-growing and leading educational institutions in the country.
+The university was founded in 2012 by the Bagaria Education Trust.
+With accreditations such as NAAC Grade A+, QS World University Rankings - Asia 2025 (Band 681–700), and ICAR, the university is recognized as one of the fastest-growing and leading educational institutions in the country.

 Recognitions

 Vivekananda Global University has achieved accreditations such as NAAC Grade A+, QS World University Rankings - Asia 2025 (Band 681-700), and ICAR.